Who We Are

 - Graduate School of Development Policy and Practice at the University of Cape Town

-Our multinational research network also includes many valued research associates and reputed institutions from across the world: University of Dhaka; Jawaharlal Nehru University; Indian Statistical Institute (Delhi); Institute of Rural Management (Ahmedabad); National Institute of Urban Affairs (India); Cambodia Development Research Institute (CDRI); University of Sheffield; University of Sussex; University of Birmingham; School of Oriental and African Studies; The Open University, Institut Barcelona d’Estudis Internacionals; Erasmus University – The Hague; Centre for Policy Dialogue; University of Zambia; Centre for Basic Research; Economic and Policy Research Centre; Makerere University (Uganda); Johns Hopkins University; Clark University; and International Development Research Centre – Ottawa.
+Our multinational research network also included many valued research associates and reputed institutions from across the world: University of Dhaka; Jawaharlal Nehru University; Indian Statistical Institute (Delhi); Institute of Rural Management (Ahmedabad); National Institute of Urban Affairs (India); Cambodia Development Research Institute (CDRI); University of Sheffield; University of Sussex; University of Birmingham; School of Oriental and African Studies; The Open University, Institut Barcelona d’Estudis Internacionals; Erasmus University – The Hague; Centre for Policy Dialogue; University of Zambia; Centre for Basic Research; Economic and Policy Research Centre; Makerere University (Uganda); Johns Hopkins University; Clark University; and International Development Research Centre – Ottawa.